AKSW/bike/README.md

 ## Results

-- Every competing team should submit their results using the paper template.
+- Every competing team should submit their results at the workshop Easychair [https://easychair.org/conferences/?conf=bike2025](https://easychair.org/conferences/?conf=bike2025) using the paper template.

 - The only information mandatory in the result submission is as follows:
   - A table containing the performance of your approach in comparison with the baseline;